koldinger/Tardis/README.md

 it was possible that both file names would be similar when encrypted.

 Newer versions will use ChaCha20/Poly1305 as the default encryption.
 On modern Intel x86-64 processors, AES-256-GCM may give better performance, due to the availability of specialized AES instructions (AES-NI).
 On lower powered processors, ChaCha23/Poly1305 will generally give better performance.
 Both schemes are believed to be cryptographically secure.

+The encryption scheme can be specified when the backup is created at first, or when the password is set via sonic.
+The scheme is specified via the --crypt option.
+Specifying scheme 0 will create an unecrypted backup, with password authentication.

 Protection Model
 ----------------